Voltameter: Coulometer

 A coulometer is a device to determine electric charges.
 The term comes from the unit of charge, the coulomb.
 There can be two goals in measuring charge:

 Coulometers can be devices that are used to determine an amount of substance by measuring the charges.
 The devices do a quantitative analysis.
 This method is called coulometry, and related coulometers are either devices used for a coulometry or instruments that perform a coulometry in an automatic way.

 Coulometers can be used to determine electric quantities in the direct current circuit, namely the total charge or a constant current.
 These devices invented by Michael Faraday were used frequently in the 19th century and in the first half of the 20th century.
-In the past, the coulometers of that type were named voltameters.
+In the past, the coulometers of that type were named voltameters or coulomb meters.